-The Medical Negligence Experts specialise in these type of claims.
-Our job is to firstly identify that you have legal grounds to make a claim and that someone was responsible, at least in part, for the physical damage you have sustained.
+The Medical Negligence Experts specialise in this type of claims.
+Our job is to first identify that you have legal grounds to make a claim.
+Next, someone was responsible, at least in part, for the physical damage you sustain.

-Just as there may be occasions where a patient is injured despite all care being taken, there are also times when they endure negligent care but are not harmed.
-Neither of these situations gives legal grounds to apply for compensation – both injury and blame need to be present for any claim to be valid.
+Just as there may be occasions where a patient suffers injury despite top care, negligent care may not produce injury.
+Neither of these situations gives legal grounds to apply for compensation.
+Both injury and blame need to be present for any claim to be valid.

 Every type of treatment comes with a risk – some higher than others.
-If your care provider does not inform you of that risk and take all reasonable steps to avoid it, and this leads to your health being adversely affected, you may have grounds to claim compensation, and we can help you do that.
+Your care provider might not inform you of that risk and take all reasonable steps to avoid it.
+In turn, this leads to adverse affects to your health.
+Ergo, you may have grounds to claim compensation, and we can help you do that.

-The Medical Negligence Experts has successfully claimed compensation for negligent care provided by an array of medical professionals including GPs, surgeons, nurses and midwives, dentists, pharmacists and opticians.
+The Medical Negligence Experts has successfully claimed compensation for negligent care.
+We go after an array of medical professionals.

 Medical negligence claims our medical negligence lawyers in Blackpool handle include:

 Negligence and injury can happen in any healthcare setting.
-We may even be able to assist if you were hurt through negligent medical care received abroad.
+We may even be able to assist if you suffer injury from negligent medical care abroad.

-You can find out more by calling The Medical Negligence Experts today on our freephone number or filling in our online contact form to arrange a call from and advisor.
+You can find out more by calling The Medical Negligence Experts today on our freephone number.
+Or, fill in our online contact form to arrange a call from an advisor.

 No Win No Fee* Medical Negligence Claims in Blackpool

-One of the primary concerns clients have when they decide to proceed with a claim is how they will pay for it.
-Quality legal advice and representation are expensive, but we don’t believe anyone should be denied support when they need it which is why our medical negligence solicitors in Blackpool work on a No Win No Fee basis.
+One primary concern clients have when they decide to proceed with a claim, is how to pay for it.
+Quality legal advice and representation are expensive, but we think everyone should have that opportunity.
+Which is why our medical negligence solicitors in Blackpool work on a No Win No Fee basis.

-We offer prospective clients a free, no-obligation consultation so you can find out more about whether you may be able to make a No Win No Fee* claim, and the process for doing so.
+We offer prospective clients a free, no-obligation consultation.
+You can find out more about making a No Win No Fee* claim, and the process for doing so.

-Conditional Fee Agreements work together with an insurance policy.
-You may already have cover through an existing health or home insurance policy but, if not, we can advise on the best types of After the Event insurance policies to protect you financially.
+Conditional Fee Agreements (CFAs) work together with an after the event (ATE) insurance policy.
+You may already have cover through an existing health or home insurance policy.
+But, if not, we can advise on the best types of After the Event insurance policies to protect you financially.

 You do not have to pay your lawyer upfront.
-If you win your claim, your opponent will pay your lawyer’s fees as well as any incidental expenses the claim has cost you, such as medical reports or court fees.
-They will also pay you compensation for your physical damage in addition to the financial loss you have incurred like lost income or having to pay for private medical treatment to repair the damage they caused.
-All you will have to pay is your lawyer’s “success fee”, which you will agree as a percentage of your total compensation payment at the start of the claim.
+If you win your claim, your opponent will pay your lawyer’s fees as well as any incidental expenses.
+They will also pay you compensation for your physical damage in addition to the financial loss you incur.
+Such as lost income or having to pay for private medical treatment to repair the damage they cause.
+All you’ll have to pay is your lawyer’s success fee**.

 If you lose, your lawyer will waive their fees.
-The court is likely to instruct you to pay your opponent’s legal costs which will be covered by your insurance policy.
+The court is likely to instruct you to pay your opponent’s legal costs – your insurance policy covers it.
 Therefore, apart from the odd incidental expense incurred, you will not have to pay anything if you lose.

 Acting as a Litigation Friend

-There are occasions when it is not possible for a victim of medical negligence to start a claim themselves, either because they are under the age of 18 or because they do not have the mental ability to manage their legal and financial affairs.
-In these instances, a close friend or family member can act on their behalf, becoming what is called a “litigation friend”.
+There are occasions when it’s impossible for a victim to start a claim themselves.
+Either because they are under the age of 18 or because they’re not stable enough to manage their affairs.
+In these instances, a close friend or family member can act on their behalf.
+They, in essence, become a “litigation friend”.

-The claims process and the support you receive from your medical negligence lawyer in Blackpool is the same as if you were applying for compensation for yourself.
-The only difference is that the money is not paid directly to you or the victim, but is instead held in a trust and managed on the victim’s behalf.
-Where most agreements conclude out of court, claims made for a third party need to be finalised by a judge who approves the payment and the trust arrangements.
-Trustees are appointed to oversee the management of the money and either invest it until the victim can manage their funds themselves, or use it to pay for treatment and equipment that will help make the victim’s life easier.
+Process and support from your medical negligence lawyer in Blackpool are the same as if you apply for compensation yourself.
+The only difference is that the money doesn’t go directly to you or the victim.
+Instead, it goes into a trust for management on the victim’s behalf.
+Where most agreements conclude outside court, claims made for a third party need to finalisation by a judge.
+The judge, in essence, approves the payment and the trust arrangements.
+Judges appoint trustees to oversee the management of the money.
+They can either invest it until the victim can manage their funds themselves.
+Or, they can use it to pay for treatment and equipment that will help make the victim’s life easier.

 Settling a Compensation Claim Out of Court

-Many people we meet, indeed for much of the general public, have very little to do with “the law”.
-You might encounter it if you legally separate from a partner or get divorced, or briefly if you receive a fine for speeding.
+Many people we meet, indeed for much of the general public, have very little to do with the law.
+You might encounter it if you legally separate from a partner or undertake a divorce.
+Or, briefly, if you receive a fine for speeding.
 For most people, however, the prospect of courts and judges is unfamiliar and intimidating.

 You do not need to worry about going to court when you work with The Medical Negligence Experts.
-The NHS Litigation Authority, who handles all claims made against the NHS, state that less than 1% of all requests they handle need to go to court.
-The vast majority of around 98% settle out of court, while just over 1% are dropped by the client through lack of evidence.
+The NHS Litigation Authority says less than 1% of all requests they handle go to court.
+The vast majority of around 98% settle out of court.
+Meanwhile, clients drop just over 1% because of lack of evidence.

-We will do our best to avoid your claim going to court by creating a strong legal foundation with research and evidence.
-We take no chances that any aspect of your claim may be unpicked by rigorously fact-checking and working with independent experts who will help provide irrefutable evidence to support your application.
+We’ll do our best to avoid your claim going to court by creating a legal foundation through research and evidence.
+We want your claim to hold up in court.
+Ergo, we rigorously fact-check and working with independent experts.
+They’ll help provide irrefutable evidence to support your application.

-Even once a court date has been assigned, which could be 12 to 18 months after your submission, we will continue to negotiate with the other party with the goal of achieving your payment without having to go to court.
+Even with a court, possibly 12-18 months after your submission, we’ll continue to negotiate with the other party.
+Above all, the goal is achieving your payment without having to go to court.

-We are happy to give you a free, no-obligation consultation where you can ask a legal expert any question you have about the claims process.
-We have listed a few of the most common questions here to help you get started.
+We are happy to give you a free, no-obligation consultation.
+You can ask a legal expert any question you have about the claims process.
+We list a few of the most common questions here to get matters going.

 Can I make a claim?

-If a medical professional made a mistake and you were harmed as a direct result, you may be able to claim compensation for damages.
-In most instances, you need to start your claim within three years of the date of your injury or three years of the date you became aware your injury was caused by negligence.
+If a medical professional makes a mistake and harms you, you may be able to claim compensation for damages.
+In most instances, you need to start your claim within three years of the date of your injury.
+Or three years of the date you became aware your injury’s cause was negligence.

 How much compensation will I receive?

-Your lawyer will be able to answer this question in more detail once they have investigated your injury and the impact it has had on your life.
-Each claim is unique because no one is affected by an injury in the same way.
+Your lawyer will answer this question in more detail once they investigate your injury and the impact on your life.
+Each claim is unique because an injury affects different individuals in different ways.
 The Judicial College publishes guidelines for payment in recognition of physical injury, but even these can vary.
-For example, a person who worked as a taxi driver and lost partial use of their eyesight may receive a higher payment than someone who was already retired and didn’t drive anyway.
+For example, a person who works as a taxi driver and lost partial use of their eyesight.
+They may receive a higher payment than a retiree and doesn’t drive anyway.

 How long will my claim take?

-As with any personal injury claim, the easier it is to prove blame and the more straightforward your injury, the faster it will take.
-The average processing time for a medical negligence claim is around 18 months, but it can take longer if the long-term implications of your injury are still unclear, or if the other party refuses to accept liability.
+As with any personal injury claim, the easier you can prove blame.
+Moreover, the more straightforward your injury, the faster it will take.
+The average processing time for a medical negligence claim is around 18 months.
+But it can take longer if the long-term implications of your injury are still unclear.
+Moreover, the other party may refuse to accept liability.